AvanzaBank/carbon-java-relay/README.md

 * relay-rules or aggregation is not supported.

+* Probably more, we have only tested it in our simple setup.

 ### Reason for development

 We ran a single-host graphite setup where a carbon-relay distributes the load to five carbon-cache instances.
 We had about 3 million metrics per minute but the graphite-relay dropped about two thirds of the metrics.